ourarash/heikinashi/README.md

 # Heikinashi

-Converts OHLC Candlstick data to Heikin-Ashi
+Converts OHLC Candlestick data to Heikin-Ashi

 The conversion is done based on this: